V3lectronics/SPIRIT/README.md

 For more details see the [product page](https://www.arducam.com/64mp-ultra-high-res-camera-raspberry-pi/)

-For now there is no "selfie camera" on board.

 *(For now there is only one camera for simplicity and cost reduction)*

 # Hardware And Electronics